vtex-apps/io-documentation/docs/en/Recipes/store-management/go-live.md

 ### Step 2 - Registering the store's domain

+To launch your store, you must own a [domain name](https://en.wikipedia.org/wiki/Domain_name).
+If you have not already, you can buy one from a domain provider.

-Before Setting up DNS pointing register your domain as your store's host.
-Learn more about how to [configure your store's host](https://help.vtex.com/en/tutorial/configuring-domains-in-license-manager--tutorials_2450).
+[Configure your domain as your store's host](https://help.vtex.com/en/tutorial/configuring-domains-in-license-manager--tutorials_2450) as presented in this guide to make sure that shoppers will be directed to your new VTEX store.

 ### Step 3 - Requesting internal DNS pointing

+VTEX provides different [storefront solutions](https://help.vtex.com/tracks/cms--2YcpgIljVaLVQYMzxQbc3z).
+This step ensures that the domain you [registered as your VTEX host](#step-2---registering-the-store's-domain) points users to the storefront built with Store Framework.

-Once you have registered your store's main domain as described above, you must request VTEX internal DNS pointing change for Store Framework via [support ticket](https://help.vtex.com/en/support).
+Request VTEX internal DNS pointing change for Store Framework via [support ticket](https://help.vtex.com/en/support).
 When opening your ticket keep in mind that you must:

 - Make it clear that you wish to go live in the title of the ticket.
 - Indicate a time from 9 to 17 BRT (UTC-3) for the internal pointing change to happen.